 - Helps remove water spots, dust and debris from your RV’s surface and helps repel them.

-- You have to spray the wax in a misting form evenly onto your RV’s surface.
-Then spread the wax with a microfiber towel.
+- As this is a spray wax, you have to spray the wax in a misting form evenly onto your RV’s surface.
+Then spread the spray wax with a microfiber towel.
 Make sure it dries to a haze before you buff the surface with a different microfiber towel.

 Giving your RV a good wax and cleaning on a regular basis will help keep the exterior strong and looking good for a long time.

 All these products have some great qualities to them and can offer good protection for your RV to keep it in great condition for awhile.
-These choices will get you a quality product that is easy on the wallet and good on time.
+The best RV wax will get you a quality product that is easy on the wallet and good on time.
 So what are you waiting for?
 Give your RV the protection it deserves and get to waxing!